"I haven't had this for years." Mark said dreamily.

 "Ugh, don't waste your time with that crap.
 I won't touch it."

 "Yeah, but I like it.
 No, I love Miracle Whip."

 That seemed incomprehensible to me.
 How could a cheap imitation of mayonnaise be loved?

 There is a long list of foods I won't eat.
 I have made Mark acutely aware of my feelings about these things with the hope I will never find them in the house, or on my plate.
 Despite that, I occasionally do find them hidden in a dish.
 Here are a few that will turn my stomach every time.

 - First of all there is that Miracle Whip.
 It tastes like a penny, very metallic with a dash of sugar.
 It tastes nothing at all like mayonnaise.
 Growing up, Miracle Whip was all we ever had in our house.
 I didn't even get a taste of mayonnaise until I was old enough to drive myself to a cheap restaurant and order my first BLT sandwich.

 - Velveeta; My god, where do I start.
-How did they ever figure out how to make something made out of orange goo, act as an astringent the minute it hits your tongue?
+How did they ever figure out how to make that orange goo, and market it as food?
 It comes in big bricks that don't even need refrigeration, and I think in a pinch you could use it for caulking.